Lit3r4lly/FreakingInjector/README.md

 Check out the releases of the project [here](https://github.com/Lit3r4lly/Dllinjector/releases)

 ## Build

-FreakingInjector can be built with Visual Studio 2019, opening the .sin file and make a build (Ctrl+Shift+B) in Release Mode or Debug Mode, whatever u want to (x64)
+FreakingInjector can be built with Visual Studio 2019, by opening the .sln file and build the project (Ctrl+Shift+B) in a Release Mode or Debug Mode, whatever you want to (x64)

-## Screenshots
-TBD

 ## Issues

 If you have any issues with this tool, you can ping me on Discord: Lit3r4lly#8336
 If you have some critical bug, open an PR/Issue ticket

+## Screenshots
+TBD